Learning Routine / Pacing (Classic + Intensive)

 • We usually come up with 5-6 new simple sentences per grammar point on our own before moving to the next new point

 • Don’t neglect grammar structures that you understood immediately.
-They will have further uses and exceptions than you may have already known.
+They may have further uses and exceptions beyond what you may already know.

 Take a 10 min break :coffee: (your brain might be fading now - this is usually the break where i eat a snack to get some energy back)